Gonzalo Bergessio: Sampdoria

 On 1 August 2014, Bergessio was sold to UC Sampdoria of the same country and league for a fee of €2.65 million, putting pen to paper to a three-year deal.
 On 3 June of the following year, after 24 appearances in all competitions and two goals, he was released by mutual consent.

 Later years

 Bergessio moved teams and countries again on 24 June 2015, joining Atlas F.C. from Mexico.
 The following 8 September, he signed a one-year deal with former club San Lorenzo.

 International career

 Bergessio made his debut for Argentina on 15 October 2008, playing the second half of a 1–0 loss in Chile for the 2010 FIFA World Cup qualifiers.
-He scored his first and only two goals for his country on 20 May of the following year, in a 3–1 win over Panama.
+He scored his first and only two goals for his country on 20 May of the following year, in a 3–1 victory against Panama.